 - A. Student teaching is among the final requirements for a teaching certificate.
 It is part of the professional education requirements.
-It must be done during one of the last two semesters in the program. - B. Undergraduates must complete EDUC 4290 Action Research during student teaching. - C. Admission to student teaching is not automatic upon completion of required courses.
+It must be done during one of the last two semesters in the program. - B. Undergraduates must complete EDUC 4240 Action Research and EDUC/INDC 4290, Classroom Management, during student teaching. - C. Admission to student teaching is not automatic upon completion of required courses.
 It is contingent upon approval by the Teacher Education Committee.
 All course work listed below must be completed with a grade of "C" or better with the exception of EDUC 4301, 4311, 5313, 5314, 6302, and 6312 which require a "B" or better for satisfactory completion.
 The following requirements must be met: - 1.
 Satisfaction of all requirements for admission to and retention in the Teacher Education Program. - 2.
 For undergraduate and post baccalaureate students, completion of EDUC 4301 or 4311, 4312, 4345, and EDRE 4330 (if it is required in the program) in addition to those teaching field requirements listed below. - 3.
 For graduate students, completion of EDUC 6301, 6302 or 6312, 6304 and EDSP 5302 in addition to those teaching field requirements listed below. - 4.
-If undergraduate, completion of at least 21 semester hours with a GPA of 2.5 or above in each teaching field.
-If graduate, successful completion of the TExES content test in each field or at least 21 semester hours in each teaching field with a GPA of 2.5 or above in each teaching field. - 5.
+If undergraduate, completion of at least 21 semester hours with a GPA of 2.5 or above in the teaching field.
+If graduate, successful completion of the TExES content test in the teaching field or at least 21 semester hours in each teaching field with a GPA of 2.5 or above in each teaching field. - 5.
 If undergraduate, a GPA of 2.5 or higher on all professional education course work (EDUC courses) with no grade lower than a "C" and a "B" or better in EDUC 4301 or 4311.
 If graduate, a GPA of 3.0 or higher on all professional education course work with no grade lower than a "C" and a "B" or better in EDUC 5313, 5314, 6302, or 6312. - 6.
-A completed "Application for Student Teaching" form on file in the School of Education office by the last week in February of the prior school year for Fall student teaching and by the last week in September for Spring student teaching. - 7.
-Fitness for teaching as judged by performance in the classroom and in course-related field experience. - 8.
-If seeking Bilingual Education, Spanish, or French certification, a passing score on the appropriate Language Proficiency Examination administered by the Department of Languages. - 9.
-If seeking EC-6 certification, completion of all required EDEC courses and the following courses, at least two of which must be taken during the academic year in a field-based setting: EDRE 4310/5310, 4350/5350, and EDUC 5331 or INDC 4330 and EDUC 4331. - 10.
+A completed "Application for Student Teaching" form on file in the School of Education office by the second week in February of the prior school year for Fall student teaching and by the second week in September for Spring student teaching. - Fitness for teaching as judged by performance in the classroom and in course-related field experience. - 8.
+If seeking Bilingual Education, Spanish, or French certification, a passing score on the appropriate language examination. - 9.
+If seeking EC-6 certification, completion of all required EDEC courses and the following courses: EDRE 4310/5310, 4350/5350, and EDUC 5430 or INDC 4330. - 10.
 If seeking ESL certification, completion of all required ESL courses. - 11.
 If seeking Special Education certification, completion of all required EDSP courses. - 12.
 If seeking all-level, middle grades, or high school certification, completion of EDUC 4354/5354.